raywan-110/AdaQP/README.md

 python graph_partition.py --dataset reddit --partition_size 4
 ```

 For multi-node multi-GPU training, please make sure that the corresponding subgraphs are stored in the same directory on all machines.
 For example, directory hierarchy like `./data/part_data/reddit/4part/part0`, `./data/part_data/reddit/4part/part1` on **machine A** and `./data/part_data/reddit/4part/part2`, `./data/part_data/reddit/4part/part3` on **machine B** can support lauching two training processes on each machine.
-Besides, data in `./graph_degrees` should also be copied to all machines.
+Besides, `./graph_degrees` should also be copied to all machines.

 ### Train the Model